intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/hpo.md

 For tensorflow training, you should call `hpo_config.enable_hpo_tf` before using Nano HPO.

-`hpo_config.enable_hpo_tf` dynamically adds searchable layers, activations, functions, optimizers, etc into the `bigdl.nano.tf` module.
-You will need to change the imports from `tf.keras.layers` to `bigdl.nano.tf.keras.layers` in your program so that you can specify search spaces in their init arguments.
+`hpo_config.enable_hpo_tf` will dynamically add searchable layers, activations, functions, optimizers, etc into the `bigdl.nano.tf` module.
+When importing layers, you need to change the imports from `tf.keras.layers` to `bigdl.nano.tf.keras.layers`, so that you can specify search spaces in their init arguments.
+Note that even if you don't need to search the model architecture, you still need to change the imports.

 ```python
 import bigdl.nano.automl as nano_automl
 nano_automl.hpo_config.enable_hpo_tf()
 ```

 To disable HPO, use `hpo_config.disable_hpo_tf`.
+This will remove the searchable objects from `bigdl.nano.tf` module.
 ```python
 import bigdl.nano.automl as nano_automl
 nano_automl.hpo_config.disable_hpo_tf()
 ```

 #### Search the learning rate
 To search the learning rate, specify search space in `learning_rate` argument in the optimizer in `model.compile`.
-Remember to import the optimizer from `nano.tf.optimizers` instead of `tf.keras.optimizers`.
+Remember to import the optimizer from `bigdl.nano.tf.optimizers` instead of `tf.keras.optimizers`.

 ```python
 import bigdl.nano.automl.hpo.space as space